rubysash/screendocs/README.md

 ## Usage

-Launch the application by running:
+Launch the application from environment by running:
 ```python
 python main.py
 ```
+or run the `start.bat` as a shortcut from anywhere to load the venv for you.

 ### Basic Workflow